 You can text search though, and page turning works with your keyboard arrow keys.
 The app also conveniently remembers the last read page, making it easy to pick up where you last left off.

-Summary: GNOME Books is a basic, frills-free eBook reader.
+Summary: GNOME Books is a basic, no-frills eBook reader for Linux.

 Best Ebook Reader Apps: Conclusion